Getting Started with Data Access Services

 - generating and reviewing the input and output bindings

 SQL service is a command service.
-The focus is on the commands making database changes, or the SQL statements in the sqls.sql
+The focus is on the commands making database changes, or the SQL statements in the sqls.sql file.
+The query is optional and is for inspecting changes made by the commands.

 Create Repository Service